 Due the expedition nature of this program, children must be 16 years old at time of departure.

 Emergency medical evacuation insurance is mandatory for this trip, with a minimum recommended coverage of $250,000 per person.
 If you decline the operator’s insurance then you must provide proof of third party insurance.
 Trip cancellation insurance is optional but highly recommended.
 Protect your travel investment with insurance.
 Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
-You must purchase your travel insurance policy within 15 or 21 days of booking (depending on plan) for it to cover pre-existing medical conditions; refer to plan details.
+Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.
 Learn more about travel insurance or get a free quote.

 Use the itinerary as a guide only.
 Itineraries may be altered due to weather, wildlife, national park regulation or at the guides’ discretion.
 Remember that flexibility is the key to the success of any Arctic expedition.
 This itinerary has been run over 1,500 times and there have only been a handful of occasions where the polar bears have been missed.
 Some sightings are up close, other are far away or even from helicopter.
 It is important to remember that visiting the Churchill area is one of the best opportunities to see polar bears in the wild; however, the experience is weather dependent, which means that viewing polar bears, and the distance at which one may be seen, is unpredictable and not guaranteed.